TexaProject/texa/README.md

    make install
    make test
    make run

-   make fmt
-   #before you push your changes, to format the code base
 ```

 follow the below steps, to set up your local git config to contribute